 Getting puppies from health-tested parents with proper breeding documentation reduces future medical expenses and coverage limitations.

-Border Collie insurance costs depend on your dog's health profile and risk factors.
+Border Collie insurance costs depend on your dog's health profile, risk factors and coverage levels, such as deductibles and annual limits.
 Consult your veterinarian about your Border Collie's specific health risks.

 You can lower your Border Collie's health risks with the right approach.
 Start with proper diet and exercise to maintain ideal weight.
 When choosing a puppy, health-tested breeding lines matter.